10up/classifai/README.md

 * Create a new piece of content that matches the post type and post status chosen in settings.
 * Open the taxonomy panel in the sidebar and see terms that were auto-applied.

-## Set Up Audio Transcripts Generation (via OpenAI Whisper)
+## Set Up Audio Transcripts Generation (via OpenAI Speech to Text)

 Note that [OpenAI](https://platform.openai.com/docs/guides/speech-to-text) can create a transcript for audio files that meet the following requirements:

-* The file must be presented in mp3, mp4, mpeg, mpga, m4a, wav, or webm format
+* The file must be presented in mp3, mp4, mpeg, wav, or ogg format
 * The file size must be less than 25 megabytes (MB)

 ### 1. Sign up for OpenAI